 Mythic Challenges follows the California Content Standards.
 The workshop takes place over ten weeks for around an hour.
 Classes can be provided after-school or as a supplement during regular English, Theatre and Video Production classes.
 Core subjects like history and science are included within the mythology themes.
 Students are given weekly assignments that stimulate their imaginations.

-We are very excited to report that Give and Take has been selected as one of the 40 winning movie entries that will be screened at the 16th Annual North American All Youth Film & Education Day at the Crest Theatre in Sacramento, CA on October 5, 2012.
+We are very excited to report that Give and Take has received the prestigious “2013 VIC (Videos in Classroom) Award” by KLCS-TV, a licensee of LAUSD that reaches 16 million homes.
+Give and Take was also selected as one of the 40 winning movie entries that were screened at the 16th Annual North American All Youth Film & Education Day at the Crest Theatre in Sacramento, CA on October 5, 2012.
+On May 31, 2013, Give and Take will be screened at the Neon Venus Short Film Festival in Hollywood, CA.

 Through Create Now‘s international exchange program, Arts xChange, we are collaborating with Evelyn Seubert, another Media Arts teacher at Grover Cleveland High School, who was so impressed with our Mythic Challenges pilot project that we are now helping students in her International Media class to create six unique video documentaries (see them below) based on our curriculum, along with students at 13 high schools in Jalalabad, Afghanistan.
 Due to certain sensitivities, the program had to be retitled Global Challenges, since we had to be very careful about using the word “Myth” or “Mythic” with the Afghans, in case it might be translated in a way that’s contrary to their religious beliefs.